PCS2020-13/PCS-2020/README.md

-# Project Computational Science 2020
+# Project Computational Science 2020 :blue_car:

 This repository contains all files necessary for running the simulations used by project group 13 in the Project Computational Science course at the University of Amsterdam.